aureamunoz/hello-world-fwless/README.md

  </dependency>
 ```

-We need to enable `Dekorate` by adding an annotation.
-In this case we will use `@KubernetesApplication` which also gives us access to more Kubernetes specific configuration options.
+Next, we will add a Java annotation to tell to `Dekorate` what should be populate during the creation of the MANIFEST for Kubernetes.
+In this case we will use [`@KubernetesApplication`](https://github.com/dekorateio/dekorate#kubernetes) which also gives us access to more Kubernetes specific configuration options.
 Edit the App class and add the following annotation.

 ```
 @KubernetesApplication(
         name = "hello-world-fwless-k8s",
         ports = @Port(name = "web", containerPort = 8080),
-        host = "fw-app.127.0.0.1.nip.io", //2
-        expose = true, //3
+        expose = true,
+        host = "fw-app.127.0.0.1.nip.io",
-        imagePullPolicy = ImagePullPolicy.Always //4
+        imagePullPolicy = ImagePullPolicy.Always
 )
 ```
-- We need to specify a **`@Port`** in order to prevent dekorate it is about a Web Application, this way a service will be generated in the k8s manifest.
+- We need to prevent Dekorate that a Kubernetes Service should be created.
+A Kubernetes Service is a resource providing a single, constant point of entry to our application.
+It has an IP address and port that never change while the service exists.
+Dekorate will generate a Kubernetes Service in the manifest if a **`@Port`** is defined.
+- **`expose = true`** controls whether the application should be exposed via an Ingress resource accessible from the outside the cluster.
 - The host under which the application is going to be exposed.
-- **`expose`** controls whether the application should be exposed via Ingress.
+It's used by the Ingress resource to deliver the queries addresed to that host to our service.
 - We use **`Always`** in order to be able to use an updated image.

-Generate the manifests launching a project compilation.
+Trigger the manifests generation.
 Navigate to the directory and run `mvn clean package`.
 The generated manifests can be found under `target/classes/META-INF/dekorate`.

 ## Building and deploying

-We need to somehow build and push the image to the registry to make it available for the kubernetes cluster.
+Now that we have populated YAML kubernetes resources, we are able to deploy the application on the cluster, we must first create a container image and push it to a local container registry.

 ### Using docker
 A basic Dockerfile is provided in the project base directory so you can build the image using the following command: